pyth-network/pyth-client/SECURITY.md

 - **[Pyth-Client](https://github.com/pyth-network/pyth-client)**

 _Note: We will be adding additional scope as we complete due diligence efforts for those scopes._

+### Out of Scope

+- Anything involving social engineering or compromise of Pyth employees or infra
+- Network-based denial of service
+- Best practice critiques
+- Sybil attacks
+- Lack of liquidity
+- Basic economic governance attacks (e.g. 51% attack)
+- Reports from Staff, Auditors, Contractors, and others with privileged information/position

 ### How to report a security vulnerability?

 Please do not file a GitHub Issue for security vulnerabilities.